seven5/seven5/simplemain.md

 ### Practice: Deployment Objects

 Above, the variable `heroku` is assigned an instance of type `seven5.HerokuDeployment *`.
-How to _deploy_ an application to [Heroku](http://www.heroku.com) will be explored in a later chapter but already we have seen how to run an application locally.
+How to _deploy_ an application to [Heroku](http://www.heroku.com) will be explored in a later chapter; already we have seen how to run an application locally.
 Because these two tasks are intricately linked, we have already been using the `seven5.HerokuDeployment` object.
 It is worth noting that the `PORT` environment variable, used in a previous chapter to control the port that our simple _nullblog_ server runs on, is identical to the way Heroku behaves in a production setting.

 >>>> For those interested in supporting other deployment or test scenarios, the type `seven5.RemoteDeployment` is worth investigating in the source code.
 This is almost certainly insufficient at the current time to support varying deployment targets, but is intended to be the place that common functionality for these tasks live.